 For Generic TMPs a site visit by the AWTM that prepared the TMP3 is not required, however the person responsible for implementing the TMP must be aware of the scope of situations covered in the TMP and ensure it is applicable for the site4.
-The person implementing the TMP must complete the Generic/Site specific TMP checklist, see below process for TGS selection.
-Where the generic TMP is not a suitable a site specific TMP must be developed.
+Where the generic TMP is not suitable a site specific TMP must be developed.